-Driving is an essential skill nowadays so it is important to find a way for the pupil to become a safe driver, not to abandon them because they are struggling or encountering difficulties.
+Driving can be an essential skill so it is important to find a way for the student to become a safe driver, not to abandon them because they are struggling or encountering difficulties.
 It is necessary to be honest and open about the rate of development, timescales and potential costs involved.

-6 years in it still feels new to me and will be for many years to come, but my diary is now filled with pupils with dyslexia, dyspraxia, ADHD/ADD, autism, Aspergers, anxiety, PTSD, brain tumours and various other learning difficulties and additional needs.
+Despite many years specialising in SEN I am concious of how much more I have to learn.
+My diary is always filled with pupils with dyslexia, dyspraxia, ADHD/ADD, autism/ASD, Aspergers, anxiety, PTSD/CPTSD, cerebral palsy, genetic conditions and various other learning difficulties and additional needs.
 It requires understanding, patience and determination.
-Most of all, it should be as fun as possible - enjoyment will promote learning.
-I continue to study learning difficulties and special needs and hope to attend more courses in the future, but of most value to me is the practical experience I gain from teaching such varied and wonderful pupils.
-If you want to chat feel free to ring me.
-If you can’t get hold of me, it just means I’m teaching.
+It should be as fun as possible because enjoyment promotes learning.
+If you want to chat feel free to ring me, if you can’t get hold of me it just means I’m teaching.
 Leave me a message and I will get back to you.

 Rob Cooling ADI

 Automatic Driving Instructor in Nottingham